aspose-slides/Aspose.Slides-Documentation/en/cpp/developer-guide/known-issues/object-preview-issue-when-adding-oleobjectframe/_index.md

 ## **Introduction**

-Using Aspose.Slides for .NET, when you add [OleObjectFrame](https://reference.aspose.com/slides/cpp/aspose.slides/oleobjectframe/) to a slide, an "EMBEDDED OLE OBJECT" message is shown on the output slide.
+Using Aspose.Slides for C++, when you add [OleObjectFrame](https://reference.aspose.com/slides/cpp/aspose.slides/oleobjectframe/) to a slide, an "EMBEDDED OLE OBJECT" message is shown on the output slide.
 This message is intentional and NOT a bug.

 For more information on working with OLE objects, see [Manage OLE](/slides/cpp/manage-ole/).